Certificate in Economic Development & Growth

 The two core courses provide students with foundational skills:

-- Financial Management of Government and Nonprofit Organizations*
+- Infrastructure Investment and Economic Growth or Financial Management of Public and Nonprofit Organizations*

 A choice of two electives rounds out the certificate:

 - Quantitative Tools for Consulting

 - Encouraging Economic Growth: the Record and the Controversy